coffeebond/PAL-AI_paper/README.md

 | Supplementary Fig. 9b | All_of_Us_analysis                                         |
 | Supplementary Fig. 9c | Gnomad_analysis                                            |
 | Supplementary Fig. 9d | Gnomad_analysis                                            |

+Note that the processed files from All of Us Research Program and gnomAD variants were not included due to sensitive human genetic information.